 Rats aren’t just scary to encounter at the office.
-An infestation is a major health risk can cause diseases such as Lyme disease and asthma.
-You can tell that there are rats in the office either by physically spotting the critters or encountering rat droppings.
+An infestation is a major health risk that can cause diseases such as Lyme disease and asthma.
+You can tell that there are rats in the office or warehouse either by physically spotting the critters or encountering rat droppings.

 How to Deal With Rats in the Office

-The main thing you can do if you have rats in your office is to manage the problem.
+The main thing you can do if you have rats in your office or warehouse is to manage the problem.
 The critters break in to find food, water and shelter.
-Following Rat control measures possible will reduce the population and deter more rats in the future.
+Following Rat control measures to exterminate rats in warehouse will reduce the population and deter more rats in the future.
 Some of the measures you should take include:

 - Secure all potential entry points with galvanized steel mesh or metal flashing.
 Some rats can fit in a hole or gap the size of a ballpoint pen tip so this is painstaking work

 - Inspect utility entries for any gaps or cracks ¼ inch or larger

-- Change to hard plastic or metal container garbage cans and secure tightly to prevent the rats foraging
+- Change to hard plastic or metal container garbage cans and secure them tightly to prevent the rats from foraging

 - Repair leaky pipes or faucets and get rid of potential water sources including bird baths